Search

 • Using an immersion blender purée the pears until fairly smooth.

-• Bring the mixture to a boil over medium heat.
-Reduce the heat back to medium-low and continue cooking until the pear honey has thickened, about 1 hour.
+• Reduce the heat back to medium-low and continue cooking until the pear honey has thickened, about 1 hour.
 Stir frequently.
+If you use candied ginger the pear honey might be more amber in color.

 • You can process the pear honey in canning jars placed in a water bath or keep refrigerated.